-But that was thirty or more years ago, and those times have now long passed.
-The wind of change that has blown through Bordeaux over the last fifty years lifted a lot of cobwebs from the corners at Château Pontet-Canet.
+But that was forty or more years ago, and those times have now long passed.
+The wind of change that has blown through Bordeaux over the last half-century lifted a lot of cobwebs from the corners at Château Pontet-Canet.
 The instigator of this sweeping redevelopment was at first Guy Tesseron, although it was only when he was succeeded by his even more dynamic son Alfred Tesseron (pictured above, holding a barrel sample of the 2012 vintage) that the revolution really began.
-Alfred remains in charge today, aided by manager and winemaker Jean-Michel Comme, and for years he was assisted in this project by his niece, Melanie Tesseron, but since 2016 his daughter Justine Tesseron has had a more notable presence at the estate.
-But before we look at the work of the Tesseron family, and the astonishing success story they have written for the Château Pontet-Canet of today, we should perhaps look back to its very beginnings.
+Alfred remains in charge today, aided by manager and winemaker Jean-Michel Comme, and for years he was assisted in this project by his niece, Melanie Tesseron.
+Since 2016 his daughter Justine Tesseron has had a more notable presence at the estate, following Melanie’s departure for new challenges, and Jean-Michel’s retirement in 2019 opened the door for new technical director Mathieu Bessonnet.
+But before we look at the work of the team here today, and the astonishing success story they have written for the 21st-century Château Pontet-Canet, we should perhaps look back to its very beginnings.
 This means a trip back in time to the early 18th century.